Gtk# 2.0 has been released.

 A source code editing and viewing widget library.

 * Not not available on the Windows GTK# package

 You might want to subscribeto firstname.lastname@example.org for status updates and general discussion.

 Gtk# 2.4 This is the current versions of Gtk# and they bind Gtk+ 2.4 and the GNOME 2.10 platform.

 Gtk# 1.0.x: this is the old version of Gtk# and it binds the GNOME 2.2 platform.

 - git branch name: gtk-sharp-1-0-branch

 For more details about the versions and future plans see: GtkSharpPlan.

-Development is occuring on svn trunk at: source/trunk/gtk-sharp
+Development is occuring on git master at: gtk-sharp

 Migrating from 1.x to 2.x